moschotto/SmartHomeLipoDischarger/README.md

 # General information about the HomeKit devices

-Basiscally the code creates 9 Apple HomeKit deivces that can be paired with your HomeKit  homekit. why 9 devices?
+Basiscally the code creates 9 Apple HomeKit deivces that can be paired with your HomeKit  homekit.
+YTH 9 devices?

 According to my understandig / research:
 1.  the only devices that can display 2 digit values which won't be round up to ".5" are temperature sensors